peer-open-source/xara-docs/source/user/manual/analysis/test/RelativeNormUnbalance.rst

 Example
 -------

-The following examples demonstrate the command to create a RelativeNormUnbalance test which allows 10 iterations till failure with a 2-norm in the :math:`b` vector, i.e. :math:`\sqrt(b^T b)` of **1.0e-2**.
+The following examples demonstrate the command to create a RelativeNormUnbalance test which allows 10 iterations till failure with a 2-norm in the :math:`b` vector, i.e. :math:`\sqrt(b \cdot b)` of **1.0e-2**.

 1. **Tcl Code**